ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 Priority queue is commonly implemented by using a heap data structure because this is a faster way to retrieve the desired element where the time complexity is O(logn), compared to O(n) by only using an array-based implementation.

-The reason why heap data strucutre is more efficient is that it's a tree-based data structure,  the highest (or lowest) priority element is always at the root, so the priority queue can get the desired element by retrieving the root directly.
+The reason why heap data structure is more efficient is that it's a tree-based data structure,  the highest (or lowest) priority element is always at the root, so the priority queue can get the desired element by retrieving the root directly.

-**Heap Data Strucutre**
+**Heap Data Structure**

 Heap data structure is a different concept compared to the memory heap.
 How a heap data structure actually works is that it maintains a complete binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
 There are two main types of heaps: min heap and max heap.
 In a min heap, the value of each node is less than or equal to the values of its children.
 The minimum value is always at the root.
 In a max heap, the value of each node is greater than or equal to the values of its children.
 The maximum value is always at the root.